stephaneVercouillieBMID/slate/source/index.html.md

 _(*) Valid if the request was emitted by an active partner using one of his active approval services._

 ### Sample OIDC approval authorization request using the “sub” identifier
-The value `THE_END_USER_ALREADY_KNOWN_USER_CODE`” must be replaced with a valid user code.
+The value `THE_END_USER_ALREADY_KNOWN_USER_CODE` must be replaced with a valid user code.
 This code is the identifier shared between the itsme OP and the SP to represent the end user.
 This identifier can be obtained after a successful OIDC login.

 ```http--inline